Spinning for Hanukkah Gelt by

 You probably don’t have to be Jewish to know about the Hanukkah game called Dreidel.

-It’s a betting game where each player antes up and then, depending on the spin of the dreidel – the four-sided spinning top that serves as the dice – they take nothing from the pot (NUN), half the pot (HEY), or all (GIMMEL the big pay-off).
+It’s a betting game where each player antes up and then, depending on the spin of the dreidel – the four-sided spinning top that serves as the dice – he either takes nothing from the pot if the dreidel stops spinning on NUN, takes half the pot on HEY, or all of the pot on GIMMEL the big pay-off.
 However a player who throws SHIN must add to the pot.

 And In most Hanukkah-celebrating homes the “chips” are actually chocolate coins wrapped in foil – gold foil for milk chocolate and silver foil for dark chocolate – and each player piles up their loot like gamblers do at more serious gaming tables.